-There is no ambiguity in provision of section 11B of Central Excise Act, 1944 read with Rule 18 of the Central Excise Rules, 2002 regarding statutory time limit of one year for filing rebate claims.
+There is no ambiguity in provision of Section 11B of Central Excise Act, 1944 read with Rule 18 of the Central Excise Rules, 2002 regarding statutory time limit of one year for filing rebate claims.

-- 9. Applicant has given various reasons for filing rebate claim after a stipulated period of one year.
+- 7.2 Applicant has given various reasons for filing rebate claim after a stipulated period of one year.
 In addition, he contended that delay in filing rebate claim is a procedural lapse and same may be condoned as the substantial benefit cannot be denied to them due to procedural infractions.
-In this regard, Government observes that filing of rebate claim within one year is a statutory requirement which is mandatory to be followed.
-The statutory requirement can be condoned only if there is such provisions under Section 11B.
-Since there is no provision for condonation of delay in terms of Section 11B, the rebate claim has to be treated as time barred. - 10.
-Government notes that rebate claims filed after one year being time barred cannot be sanctioned as categorically held in the case laws/judgments cited below :- - 10.1 Hon'ble High Court of Gujrat in its order dated 15.12.2011 in the case of IOC Ltd. Vs. UOI (SCA No. 12074/2011) has held as under:-
+In this regard, Government observes that filing of rebate claim within one year is a statutory requirement which is to be followed mandatorily.
+The said statutory requirement can be condoned only if there is provision under Section 11B to condone any delay in filing rebate claim.
+Since there is no provision for condonation of delay in terms of Section 11B, the rebate claim has to be treated as time barred and cannot be considered for sanction. - 8.
+Government notes that rebate claims filed after one year being time barred cannot be sanctioned as categorically held in the case laws/judgments cited below:- - 8.1 Hon'ble High Court of Gujarat in its order dated 15.12.2011 in the case of IOC Ltd. Vs. UOI (SCA No. 12074/2011) has held as under:-